Belzutifan: Medical uses

 Belzutifan is indicated for treatment of adults with von Hippel-Lindau (VHL) disease who require therapy for associated renal cell carcinoma (RCC), central nervous system (CNS) hemangioblastomas, or pancreatic neuroendocrine tumors (pNET), not requiring immediate surgery.
 Belzutifan was also found to be efficacious in an adolescent who had Pacak–Zhuang syndrome with polycythemia and paragangliomas.
 In addition to its clinical benefits in stabilizing and reducing the size of pheochromocytomas and paragangliomas in Pacak-Zhuang syndrome, and its effectiveness in lowering hemoglobin and hematocrit levels to reduce the need for frequent phlebotomies, belzutifan also has a rapid therapeutic effect in acutely lowering catecholamines, thereby controlling life-threatening hypertensive crises and tachyarrhythmias associated with catecholamine excess.

-On 14 May 2025 the U.S. Food and Drug Administration approved belzutifan (Welireg) for adults and adolescents ≥ 12 years with locally advanced, unresectable or metastatic pheochromocytoma or paraganglioma, marking the first oral treatment authorised for these tumours.
+In May 2025, the US Food and Drug Administration approved belzutifan for people aged twelves years of age and older with locally advanced, unresectable or metastatic pheochromocytoma or paraganglioma, marking the first oral treatment authorized for these tumors.

+In September 2026, the indication for belzutifan was expanded in combination with lenvatinib for the treatment of adults with advanced renal cell carcinoma with a clear cell component (ccRCC) following a programmed death receptor-1 or programmed death-ligand 1 inhibitor.

 Adverse effects

+The US prescribing information for belzutifan includes a boxed warning for embryo-fetal toxicity, as well as warnings and precautions for anemia and hypoxia.
+For the belzutifan and lenvatinib combination, warnings and precautions also include cardiac dysfunction.

+The most common side effects include decreased hemoglobin, anemia, hypoxia, fatigue, increased creatinine, headache, dizziness, increased glucose, and nausea.

-Belzutifan was well tolerated, according to the previously available data, and its adverse effect profile was acceptable.
-Anemia, tiredness, headaches, vertigo, nausea, and dyspnea were the most typical side effects.
+Anemia, tiredness, headaches, vertigo, nausea, and dyspnea are the most typical side effects.
 All participants in the phase II trial reported a hemoglobin reduction of at least 1.9 g/dL; however, only a small number of individuals needed transfusions or erythropoietin-stimulating medications.
 Because of the downstream effect of HIF-2 inhibition, anemia was a predicted negative outcome of inhibiting the EPO gene.
 The majority of negative outcomes were grade 1 or 2, while 33% of patients experienced grade 3 to 5 occurrences.
 In 43% of patients, the course of treatment was discontinued, and in 15% of patients, the dosage had to be adjusted.
 2% of patients stopped receiving therapy as a result of a treatment-related adverse events.